bakame-php/http-structured-fields/docs/04-item.md

 echo $parameters['foo']; // returns Token::fromString('hello');
 ```

-In this case the `data` property will directly contains the filtered parameters values.
+In this case the `data` property will directly contain the filtered parameters values.

 Last but not least, there are other methods that can be used to validate the `Parameters` container, but we will see
 them when learning about ordered map containers in general.